Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 Why you should have one?

 With a hot tub, you have the above-mentioned wellness and relaxation options also in addition to many more benefits.
-In the longer term, you save a lot of money for visits to expensive wellness centres.
+In the longer term, you save a lot of money for visits to expensive wellness centers.
 With the wooden hot tub, you can bring wellness to your home and use it whenever you want.
 The hot tub is set up outdoors – ideally on a meadow with flat terrain.
 You can choose from different shapes and sizes.
 Choose from different models and finishes including accessories for all variations.

 There are natural wooden hot tubs and those that are lined with fiberglass.
 There is a clear difference in price between wood and fiberglass, whereas those made of fiberglass are a little more expensive – but last longer.